-CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for more than 15 million users.
+CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

-Torrents are allowed on many, although not all servers, and the company has apps for Windows, Mac, iOS, Android and more.
+Torrents are allowed on most servers, and the company has apps for Windows, Mac, iOS, Android and more.

 CyberGhost VPN supports connecting up to seven devices simultaneously.
 That's better than many (even the premium ExpressVPN only supports five), but keep in mind that these must be specific devices.
 Connect from a phone, or a games console, or a smart TV, just once, and that's one of your slots used up.
 If you run out of slots, you can log out of individual devices (opens in new tab), but that quickly becomes annoying.
 (Though not as annoying as KeepSolid VPN Unlimited, where you can only free up one device slot per week.)